 Since finishing coursework, I have completed two terms as a senator on the Graduate Student Senate (GSS).
 This work helped me interact with other graduate students and allowed me to serve on other committees.
 This service work has been a surprising joy as I meet new people, learn more about how the university operates and have the opportunity to help create a better graduate student experience for everyone.

-Tell me about some of the ways you juggled your work, home and family responsibilities while studying.
+Tell me about some of the ways you juggled a Ph.D. and motherhood.
 What advice would you give to other women?

 Did you take advantage of the community around your program by joining clubs or organizations?

 I have always thrived by developing and cultivating the community around me.
 The graduate students in my program are not only colleagues, but many of them are my friends.
 We have supported each other through the unique experience that is graduate school.

 My work as a GSS senator has also helped me make friends across disciplines and allowed me to experience graduate school through a much wider perspective than just my department.